-With the IR35 changes fast approaching we want to update contractors (and those considering a career in contracting), on what these changes mean and how to prepare.
+With the IR35 changes fast approaching we want to update contractors (and those considering a career in contracting), on what these IR35 legislation changes mean and how to prepare.

-Throughout this blog, we will provide an overview of the legislation and what is going to change post April 2021.
+Throughout this blog, we will provide an overview of the IR35 legislation and what changes to IR35 will be post April 2021.

 Firstly, we think it is important to explain what IR35 is and the current effect it has on contractors.

-IR35 in the Public sector – If a contractor is working in the public sector, it is the responsibility of the end-hirer to determine their IR35 status.
-Once this process has been complete it is the end-hirers job to let the ‘fee payer’ (usually the supplying agency) know if the contract should be paid net or gross of tax.
+IR35 in the Public sector – If a contractor is working in the public sector, it is the end-hirer who decides on IR35 status.
+Once this process has been completed it is the end-hirers job to let the ‘fee payer’ (usually the supplying agency) know if the contract should be paid net or gross of tax.

 As instructed by HMRC, all IR35 reviews should be conducted on a case-by-case basis.
 This means that whilst your contract is within the Public Sector, it does not mean that you will automatically be found to be working inside IR35.

 IR35 in the Private sector – If a contractor is working within the private sector, they are currently responsible for determining their own IR35 status, along with the tax risk if not done correctly.

 HMRC continue to carry out IR35 investigations, so it is important that you fully understand the IR35 rules and have an expert IR35 accountant on hand to provide unlimited IR35 reviews and services.
 If you do get investigated by HMRC and they consider your contract to be inside IR35 then you will be ‘deemed employed’, resulting in you paying more tax.
 There is also a possibility that HMRC could apply tax retrospectively.